113ll3/Ibmclouddocscli/idt/eclipsetools.md

 ### Downloading from the IBM WebSphere Application Server Developer Tools (WDT) Installer

 1. Open **Help > Install WebSphere Software**.
 Search for Cloud
-2. Select the `IBM Eclipse Tools for IBM Cloud` entry and click **Install**.
+2. Select the `IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}` entry and click **Install**.
 3. By default, there are features that are selected for you.
 Click **Confirm**.
 4. Accept the license agreement and click **Finish**.

 ## Packaged server support

-With IBM Eclipse Tools for IBM Cloud, there are multiple scenarios for pushing a Liberty server or a packaged server to Cloud and confirming the deployment.
+With IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}, there are multiple scenarios for pushing a Liberty server or a packaged server to Cloud and confirming the deployment.

 * Create the Cloud server.
 * Create a Liberty Profile server with a WAR or EAR file.
 * Stop the server.

-Using the IBM Eclipse Tools for IBM Cloud for packaged server support, there are multiple scenarios for:
+Using the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} for packaged server support, there are multiple scenarios for:

 * Pushing a Liberty server to Cloud.
 * Pushing a Liberty packaged server to Cloud.